|

 Gratitude rooted in God's character, not in current feelings — a stable foundation for thanksgiving.

-"Always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ."
+"Giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ."

-'Always' and 'everything' — Paul's standard for gratitude is remarkably high and unconditional.
+'Always' and 'all things' — Paul's standard for gratitude is remarkably high and unconditional.

 A Prayer for Gratitude